wandss/shortUrl/README.md

 2. Open a web browser
-3. Access the address showed at the prompt **http://127.0.0.1:8000/graphql** *change address and port to suite your configuration*
+3. Access the address showed at the prompt **http://127.0.0.1:8000/graphql** *change address and port to suit your configuration*

 ### Querying the API through the provided interface
 #### Querying urls: